Jordan-Jack-12/Jordan_Jack-12/README.md

-- 👋 Hi, I’m @Sureshkumar35
+- 👋 Hi, I’m @Jordan-Jack-12
 - 👀 I’m interested in software and game development.
 - 🌱 I’m currently learning python and godot for game development.
-- 📫 How to reach me @Sureshkumar35
+- 📫 How to reach me discord JordanJack#3604

 <!---
 Sureshkumar35/Sureshkumar35 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.